-Based upon our analysis of our historical operating results, as well as projections of our future taxable income (losses) during the periods in which the temporary differences will be recoverable, management believes the uncertainty regarding the realization of our U.S. and Swiss net deferred tax assets requires a full valuation allowance against such net assets as of December 31, 2019.
+Based upon our analysis of our historical operating results, as well as projections of our future taxable income (losses) during the periods in which the temporary differences will be recoverable, management believes the uncertainty regarding the realization of our U.S. and Swiss net deferred tax assets requires a full valuation allowance against such net assets as of December 31, 2020.
 When performing our assessment on projections of future taxable income (losses), we consider factors such as the likelihood of regulatory approval and commercial success of products currently under development, among other factors.

 The financial statement recognition of the benefit for a tax position is dependent upon the benefit being more likely than not to be sustainable upon audit by the applicable taxing authority.
 If this threshold is met, the tax benefit is then measured and recognized at the largest amount that is greater than 50% likely of being realized upon ultimate settlement.
-If such unrecognized tax benefits were realized and not subject to valuation allowances, we would recognize a tax benefit of \$24.3 million.
+If such unrecognized tax benefits were realized and not subject to valuation allowances, we would recognize a tax benefit of \$31.6 million.
 The following table summarizes the gross amounts of unrecognized tax benefits (in thousands):

-Year Ended Decen nber 31, 2019 2018 Balance at beginning of year \$ 22,395 \$ 18,022 Additions related to prior periods tax positions 726 2,098 Reductions related to prior periods tax positions (82) Additions related to current period tax positions 1,835 2,466 Reductions due to lapse of applicable statute of limitations (557) (130) Currency translation adjustment (66) (61) Balance at end of year \$ 24,251 \$ 22,395
+1 Year Ended Dece mber 31, 2020 2019 Balance at beginning of year \$ 24,251 \$ 22,395 Additions related to prior periods tax positions 3,953 726 Reductions related to prior periods tax positions (216) (82) Additions related to current period tax positions 4,119 1,835 Settlements (201) - Reductions due to lapse of applicable statute of limitations (397) (557) Currency translation adjustment 88 (66) Balance at end of year \$ 31,597 \$ 24,251

 Our policy is to recognize interest and penalties related to uncertain tax positions, if any, as a component of income tax expense.
-During the years ended December 31, 2019, 2018 and 2017, we recorded interest and penalties as a component of income tax expense of \$0.2 million, \$0.1 million and \$0.3 million, respectively.
+During the year ended December 31, 2020, we recorded a negligible reduction to interest and penalties as a component of income tax expense.
+During the years ending December 31, 2019 and 2018, we recorded interest and penalties as a component of income tax expense of \$0.2 million and \$0.1 million, respectively.
 We do not anticipate any significant changes to our unrecognized tax benefits during the next twelve months.